The Status of Cannabis Legalization in Alabama

 Frequently Asked Questions

-Marijuana is currently not legal in Alabama.
-Once the medical cannabis program has been established, it will be legal for medicinal purposes only, with those holding an Alabama cannabis license or certified patients allowed possession.
+Marijuana is only legal for medicinal purposes in Alabama.
+Only those holding an Alabama cannabis license or certified patients are allowed possession.

-Once the medical marijuana program is operating, you must be an Alabama resident in order to qualify and you must be 19 or older.
+Yes, you must be an Alabama resident to apply for the state’s medical cannabis patient registry.
 If you are under the age of 18, you will need an adult to register as your caregiver.